 Many people who want to begin homesteading start with bees.
 Beginning beekeeping is an exciting time.
 Know that beekeeping is a seasonal hobby.

 In the winter months you will need to check on your hives but there isn’t as much to do.

-Buy the best beekeeping essentials, read some of the book, check for a local beekeeping group, and get started.
+Buy the best beekeeping products and essentials, read some of the book, check for a local beekeeping group, and get started.